VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • Apply for RPL for some units and enrol in learning and assessment for others to complete a qualification

-• Enrol in the full qualification
+• Enrolling in the full qualification

 • Enrol in a pathway qualification/units that will meet the applicants needs.